Nature Therapy and Older People

 Pop up Dementia Theatre

 When someone develops a dementia, changes occur in how they see hear, smell, feel and taste the world around them.
 This can lead to sensory deprivation resulting in extreme social isolation for the individual concerned.
 Sensory enrichment programmes, such as those delivered by Nature Therapy CIC, have been found to reduce agitation, improve self-esteem and feelings of pleasure, improve quality of life and well-being, and reduce social isolation.
 Studies, including ours, have found a reduction in aggression and reduced use of medication.
 Our own research has also demonstrated a reduction in compassion fatigue for carers.
 Thus preventing burn out in carers.
 The pop up dementia theatre helps build wider community understanding of what sensory changes take place and what can be done to help the individual concerned. .
-Click on the links below for more detail |
+Ideal for community events Contact us to discuss your requirements |

 |